-The Sukhothai historical park is divided into three main zones: Central Zone (where the songthaew drops you off), Northern Zone and Western Zone.
+- The Sukhothai Historical Park is divided into 3 main zones: Central Zone (where the songthaew drops you off), Northern Zone and Western Zone.

 Each of them charges 100 Baht for admission, plus 10 Baht per bicycle, 30 Baht per motorcycle and 50 Baht per car.
 An audio tour can be rented at the ticket booth of the Central Zone for 150 Baht (English, Japanese and Thai).
 I have been exploring all the three zones by bicycle in one full day and here’s my guide and tips for you.